jojozhuang/jojozhuang.github.io/_portfolio/course-player-socketio.md

 category: web
 ---

 > This online course player is implemented with [Socket.IO](http://socket.io/) and [Node.js](https://nodejs.org/en/).
 Another implementation with the same functionality is developed by SignalR and ASP.NET, check [Course Player (SignalR)]({% link _portfolio/course-player-signalr.md %}) for more details.
 Both of the implementations are based on [WebSocket](https://en.wikipedia.org/wiki/WebSocket).
-For the basic knowledge of WebSocket and Socket.IO, please refer to my blog posting [Develop Realtime Online Application with WebSocket]({% link _posts/2016-03-15-developing-realtime-online-application-with-websocket.md %}).
+For the basic knowledge of WebSocket and Socket.IO, please refer to my blog posting [Building Realtime Web Application with WebSocket]({% link _posts/2016-03-15-building-realtime-web-application-with-websocket.md %}).

 ## 1. Introduction
 A course player consists of three components: video, screenshot and whiteboard.